SNK vs. Capcom: Card Fighters: Reception

-SVC: Card Fighters 2 Expand Edition
+SNK vs. Capcom: Card Fighters 2 Expand Edition

-This Japan-only sequel to SVC: Card Fighters' Clash was released in 2001 for the Neo Geo Pocket Color after Capcom vs. SNK 2.
+This Japan-only sequel to SVC: Card Fighters' Clash was released as カードファイターズ2 in 2001 for the Neo Geo Pocket Color after Capcom vs. SNK 2.
 In addition to the 240 character and 60 action cards from the first game, 124 new cards are added, adding cast from Garou: Mark of the Wolves, Samurai Shodown: Warriors Rage, The King of Fighters '99 and 2000 for SNK, and Project Justice, Mega Man Legends, Dino Crisis and Onimusha for Capcom, while also including 40 Reaction cards that can be used during the opponent's attack.
 Another new feature is special character cards with alternate versions of various characters depicted with regular artwork instead of the super deformed style.
 Instead of being released as two versions (SNK and Capcom), this game was released as a single version that lets the players decide to either start with a SNK deck or a Capcom deck.
 It was the last game to be released for the Neo Geo Pocket Color in Japan.
-A fan translation for the game exists.
+A fan translation for the game exists, but it is incomplete.

-SVC: Card Fighters DS
+SNK vs. Capcom: Card Fighters DS

 Release

-This Nintendo DS game was released on December 14, 2006 in Japan and was released on April 24, 2007 in the United States.
+This Nintendo DS game was released on December 14, 2006, in Japan and was released on April 24, 2007, in the United States.
 In addition, there are key features: